oblac/jodd-site/content/madvoc/5+results.md

 **Action Result** is a handler that process (i.e. renders) a return value of an action method (also known as **result object**).
 The result object can be of any type and for any purpose; *Madvoc* uses action results to _render_ the response.
 Results handlers are defined as implementations of `ActionResult`.

-*Madvoc* offers many ways how to specify action result handler!
-You will be
+*Madvoc* offers many ways how to specify action result handler:
-surprised:

 + action returns an object annotated with `@RenderWith` annotation;
 + action has a `@RenderWith` annotation;
-+ actions returns a `PathResult` helper object;
++ action returns implementation of `PathResult`;
-+ action specify the result in the action configuration.
++ action specify the result in the action configuration (and annotation).

 So many choices!
 Let's see each of these in action.